Last updated: November 28, 2025

 7.1.
 Entry Strategy

-Our trading strategy for the triple top pattern is focused on patience and validation.
-We never enter a trade while the pattern is still forming.
+The trading strategy for the triple top pattern is focused on patience and validation.
+Traders should never enter a trade while the pattern is still forming.

-The ideal entry signal is when the price decisively breaks and closes below the neckline support level.
-It’s crucial to wait for a confirmed candle close below this level, not just a temporary dip.
+• The ideal entry signal occurs when the price decisively breaks and closes below the neckline support level.
+It is crucial to wait for a confirmed candle close below this level, not just a temporary dip.

-For added security, we also look for a significant increase in trading volume accompanying this breakout.
-This volume spike provides strong confirmation that sellers have taken control and the reversal is real, giving us a high-conviction signal to open a short position.
+• For added security, traders should look for a significant increase in trading volume accompanying this breakout.
+This volume spike provides strong confirmation that sellers have taken control and the reversal is real, signaling a high-conviction opportunity to open a short position.

 7.2.
 Stop Loss Placement